dmotte/desktainer-rootless/README.md

 You can also **extend** this image to create your own custom unprivileged user, and then leverage the `--user` Docker option to run the container as such.

-> **Note**: even if the container is running as an unprivileged user, you can still use `docker exec -ituroot bash` to run commands as root inside it.
+> **Note**: even if the container is running as an unprivileged user, you can still use `docker exec -ituroot mycontainer bash` to run commands as root inside it.

 ## More info